 Endometabolite production by E. huxleyi and its subsequent interactions with its community will most likely be affected by changes in global temperatures due to anthropogenic climate change, but the specific effects are unknown.
 E. huxleyi has a preferred temperature range of 20℃-25℃ and its growth increases as temperatures increase from 2℃ to 27℃, but it has been observed to have inhibited growth at temperatures higher than 27℃ (Rosas-Navarro, 2016; Fielding, 2013).
-In this experiment, E. huxleyi cultures were acclimated in 14℃, 20℃, and 28℃ incubators, which are cooler than, precisely in, and warmer than their preferred temperature range, respectively.
-The growth rate and photosynthetic efficiency of the cells were calculated after the experiment.
-The endometabolites produced that differed significantly in concentration between temperature treatments were identified as well.
-Through cell physiology and metabolomics, the response of E. huxleyi to temperature acclimation can be explored.
-In the future, how their response will affect their relationship with their community and the biogeochemical processes they are a part of may be better understood.
+In this experiment, E. huxleyi cultures were acclimated at temperatures of 14℃, 20℃, and 28℃, which are cooler than, precisely in, and warmer than their preferred temperature range, respectively.
+The growth rate and photosynthetic efficiency of the cells were calculated at the end of the experiment.
+The endometabolites produced were the focus of this study, identifying those that differed significantly in concentration in response of E. huxleyi to temperature acclimation.
+In the future, how their response will affect their relationship with their microbial community and the biogeochemical processes they contribute to may be better understood.

 Experiment Methods, Results, and Discussion